thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **NestJS:** a TypeScript-based backend framework for Node.js used to build modular scalable server-side apps and APIs
 * **Azure Functions:** Microsoft’s serverless computing service that runs event-driven code on demand
 * **AWS Lambda:** a serverless computing service by Amazon that runs code automatically in response to events
-* **AWS Simple Messaging Service (SMS):** a fully managed messaging service by AWS used to send notifications and enable pub/sub comms
-* **AWS Simple Email Service (SES):** a cloud-based email service by Amazon used to send, receive, and emails at scale
 * **Google Apps Script:** cloud-based scripting platform using JavaScript to integrate Google Workspace workflows
 * **Flask:** a lightweight Python web framework used to build web applications, APIs, and backend services
 * **Django:** a high-level Python web framework that enables rapid development of secure, scalable, and database-driven web applications